dario-loi/staplegl/README.md

 ```
 For the shader parser to differentiate between the different shaders in the file, the shader code needs to start with a specific command line - ```#type [shader type]```
 #### Example

+Here is a trivial pass-through shader that uses the single file approach for both
+the vertex and fragment shader.

 ```glsl
 #type vertex
 #version 330 core